autmav/autmav_reviews/summaries/MDE.md

 #### Review:

-They propose a self-improving framework to couple geometrical and learning based methods for 3D perception.
-A win-win situation is achieved; both the monocular SLAM and depth prediction are improved by a significant margin without any additional active depth sensor or ground truth label.
+They propose a joint narrow and wide baseline based self-improving framework to couple geometrical and learning based methods for 3D perception, where on the one hand the CNN-predicted depth is leveraged to perform pseudo RGB-D feature-based SLAM, leading to better accuracy and robustness than the monocular RGB SLAM baseline.
+Their framework only requires unlabeled monocular videos in both training and inference stages, and yet is able to outperform state-of-the-art self-supervised monocular and stereo depth prediction networks (e.g., Monodepth2) and feature-based monocular SLAM system (i.e., ORB-SLAM).

 #### Answers: